 Step 3.
 Develop strategies to restore and protect the watershed's water bodies

-The Watershed Restoration and Protection Strategy (WRAPS) Report Template can be downloaded for use by MPCA staff and contractors.
+- Watershed Restoration and Protection Strategy (WRAPS) Report template

 Step 4.
 Conduct restoration and protection projects in the watershed